pySTEPS/pysteps.github.io/index.md

 ## Documentation

-The documentation is available at this [link](https://pysteps.github.io/pysteps/refmanual/).
+The documentation is available at this [link](https://pysteps.readthedocs.io).

-The same is also available as pdf [here](https://github.com/pySTEPS/pysteps/raw/gh-pages/refmanual.pdf).

 ## Gallery